Dershowitz to Newsmax: Doubt Trump's Florida, Georgia Trials Will Happen

-Trials against former President Donald Trump in Florida and Georgia likely won't happen before November, if they happen at all, Alan Dershowitz, a professor emeritus at Harvard Law School, said on Newsmax Sunday.
+Trials against former President Donald Trump in Florida and Georgia likely won't happen before November, if they happen at all, Alan Dershowitz, a professor emeritus at Harvard Law School, told Newsmax on Sunday.

 "I don't think we're going to see a Florida case," Dershowitz told Newsmax's "Sunday Report."
 "I don't think we're going to see a Georgia case."